Variational Analysis of Constrained M-Estimators: Introduction

 In the presence of rich classes of functions, it becomes nontrivial to compute estimates as there are no general algorithm for (\ref{eqn:estimatorProblem}).
-Even in the nonsieved case ($F^n$ is invariant), approximations in terms of basis functions are not easily constructed because the class of functions may neither be a linear space nor a convex set.
+Approximations in terms of basis functions are not easily constructed because the class of functions may neither be a linear space nor a convex set.